nodana/nodana-cli/README.md

+> This package no longer works with Nodana

 # Nodana CLI

 This is the official CLI tool for [Nodana](https://nodana.io).
 With this package you can spin up Bitcoin and Lightning infrastructure in the cloud without needing to worry about setting up and maintaining your own servers.